W4RH4WK/Debloat-Windows-10/README.md

 This project collects Powershell scripts which help to *debloat* Windows 10, tweak common settings and install basic software components.

+I develop those scripts on a Windows 10 Professional 64-Bit virtual machine.
+Please let me know if you encounter any issues with other Windows 10 versions.

+Note that **there is no undo**, I recommend only using these scripts on a fresh install (including updates).
+Test everything after running them before continuing with something else.
+Also there is no guarantee that everything will work after future updates since I cannot predict what Microsoft will do next.

 ## Download Latest Version

 Code located in the `master` branch is under development (for now).